mehmetakbulut/SignalR.Strong/README.md

 #### Interaction

-- `THub StrongClient.GetHub<THub>()` returns a hub proxy that you can use for performing strongly-typed calls as well as streaming.
+- `THub IStrongClient.GetHub<THub>()` returns a hub proxy that you can use for performing strongly-typed calls as well as streaming.
 Not supported on AOT platforms.

-- `ExpressiveHub<THub> StrongClient.GetExpressiveHub<THub>()` returns an expressive hub that allows you to specify underlying SignalR operation (e.g. `SendAsync` vs `InvokeAsync`).
+- `ExpressiveHub<THub> IStrongClient.GetExpressiveHub<THub>()` returns an expressive hub that allows you to specify underlying SignalR operation (e.g. `SendAsync` vs `InvokeAsync`).
   This requires you to feed an expression (e.g. `client.GetExpressiveHub<IMyHub>().InvokeAsync(hub => hub.DoSomethingOnServer(arg1, arg2, arg3))`).
 Should work on AOT but untested with IL2CPP.

-- `HubConnection StrongClient.GetHubConnection<THub>()` returns underlying hub connection for performing low-level operations such as registering for events. (e.g. `Reconnecting`)
+- `HubConnection IStrongClient.GetHubConnection<THub>()` returns underlying hub connection for performing low-level operations such as registering for events. (e.g. `Reconnecting`)

-- `TSpoke StrongClient.GetSpoke<TSpoke>()` can be used to inspect and edit a spoke though might need to cast it to a concrete type if `TSpoke` is an interface defining only the callback surface.
+- `TSpoke IStrongClient.GetSpoke<TSpoke>()` can be used to inspect and edit a spoke though might need to cast it to a concrete type if `TSpoke` is an interface defining only the callback surface.

 - Overloads of above methods exist for calling non-generically with a `System.Type` instance if needed.